 Satisfactory Academic Progress

 Students must achieve satisfactory academic progress in order to receive federal financial aid.
-The Financial Aid Department’s satisfactory academic standards mirror the academic progress policies of each individual college.
+The Financial Aid Office’s satisfactory academic standards mirror the academic progress policies of each individual college.
+Students who are required to repeat coursework may find that they do not meet federal financial aid standards for satisfactory academic progress.
+Those students should make an appointment to meet with the Financial Aid Office to discuss their individual circumstances.
 A student who is found to not be making academic progress by their college is not eligible for federal financial aid.
 The rule may also apply to state, institutional, and private funds.
-For more information refer to CenterScope, Satisfactory Academic Progress, http://catalog.uthsc.edu/index.php?catoid=8.
+For more information refer to CenterScope, Satisfactory Academic Progress, http://catalog.uthsc.edu/index.php?catoid=14.

 Grade Point Average Calculation